 The park is home to Mount Logan which, at 5,959 m is Canada's highest peak and part of the dramatic St. Elias Mountains.
 The icefields, with glaciers more than a mile deep, are largely inaccessible but the green valleys offer a variety of walking trails for experienced hikers.

 Stunning Kluane Lake is much more accessible, lying along the edge of the Alaska Highway just outside the park, and is framed by snow-capped mountains whose glaciers feed its ice-blue waters.

-Our itineraries will give you suggestions for what is possible when you travel in Kluane National Park, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Kluane National Park, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Kluane National Park

 Places & hotels on the map